Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           in userData udta box.
 The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
 In case this signalling does not occur processing entity can define the role for the track independently.

 ## Requirements for Signalling Switching Sets ## {#Requirements_for_switchingsets}

-  In live streaming a bundle of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
+  In live streaming a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
 CMAF has the notion of Switching Sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like Adaptation Set in [[!MPEGDASH]].
-To signal a switching set in a bundle, CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4 .
+To signal a switching set in a [=CMAF Presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4 .

   In addition, optional explicit signalling are defined in this clause.
 This would mean the following steps could be implemented by the Live ingest source.